 Bateaux Parisiens boats (there are a total of 12 in the fleet) dock at and launch at two locations: Port de la Bourdonnais, boarding at Pier #3 (Metro Birk-Hakeim or Trocadero (line 9), and from a dock near Notre Dame Cathedral (Quai de Montebello, Metro/RER Saint-Michel).
 No reservations are necessary, but in peak months they are highly recommended.
 (You can reserve a dinner cruise package online here via Isango).

-You can choose between simple commented cruise tours, (one hour) or enjoy a lunch or dinner cruise (2 hours on average).
+You can choose between simple, one-hour commented cruise tours, or enjoy a lunch or dinner cruise that lasts about two hours on average.
 Reservations are required for lunch and dinner.

 Commentary Languages Available

 For the Eiffel Tower cruise, Bateaux Parisiens offers commentary in thirteen languages: French, English (U.K.), English (U.S.), German, Italian, Spanish, Portuguese, Russian, Polish, Dutch, Chinese, Japanese, and Korean.
 For the Notre Dame cruise, only four languages are available: French, English, Spanish, and German.
 Individual audio headsets are provided free of charge with a ticket for the basic cruise, but you can choose to enjoy the cruise without commentary if you prefer.

 Eiffel Tower Departures: Boats leave every 30 minutes between 10:00 am and 10:30 pm (April-September); once per hour from 10:30 am to 10:00 pm (October-March).
 Weekends and weekdays during French «Zone C» school holidays: 10:30 am to 10:00 pm.

 - December 24th: last departure at 5:00 pm